phuang1024/exploding_kittens/README.md

 - Find way to choose cards for defuse
 - Show when drawing exploding kitten
 - Highlight your turn box when it is your turn
+- Server should not crash when an exception happens.

 [pres]: https://docs.google.com/presentation/d/1i9qFDHsO1hf4qcFBTOVqJkuwdQqApKoKJgf6aWsqb6o/edit
 [plan]: https://docs.google.com/document/d/1rDaI5UAvqenxh-LWBQs2AzlWNK6Z7GmnznJzaIbuahk/edit